afeld/personal-security/index.md

 ## Disclaimer

 This guide makes no guarantees that, even with following all steps of this guide, that your digital security/privacy will not be compromised.
-If you are a high-value target for hackers, law enforcement, or nation-states, such as:
+If you think you might be of particular interest to hackers, law enforcement, or nation-states, becaure you're:

 - An activist
 - A celebrity